Carole Lombard: Career beginnings and Fox contract (1921–1926)

-Breakthrough and early success (1927–29)
+Breakthrough and early success (1927–1929)

-Although Lombard initially had reservations about performing in slapstick comedies, she joined Sennett's company as one of the Sennett Bathing Beauties.
-She appeared in 18 short films (all as Lillian Smith in the Smith Family series) between September 1927 and March 1929, and enjoyed her time at the studio.
+Although Lombard initially had reservations about slapstick comedies, she became one of Sennett Bathing Beauties and appeared in 18 short films from September 1927 to March 1929.
 Lombard's first experiences in comedy provided valuable training for her future comedic work.
-In 1940, she called her Sennett years "the turning point of [my] acting career."
+In 1940, she called her Sennett years "the turning point of [my] acting career".

 Sennett's productions were distributed by Pathé Exchange, and the company began casting Lombard in feature films.
-She had prominent roles in Show Folks and Ned McCobb's Daughter (both 1928), and reviewers observed that she made a "good impression" and was "worth watching."
-The following year, Pathé elevated Lombard from a supporting player to a leading lady.
-Her success in Raoul Walsh's picture Me, Gangster (also 1928), opposite June Collyer and Don Terry in his film debut, finally eased the pressure that her family had been exerting for her to succeed.
-In Howard Higgin's High Voltage (1929), Lombard's first talking picture, she played a criminal in the custody of a deputy sheriff, both of whom are among bus passengers stranded in deep snow.
-Her next film, the comedy Big News (1929), cast her opposite Robert Armstrong and was a critical and commercial success.
+She had prominent roles in Show Folks and Ned McCobb's Daughter (both 1928), and reviewers observed that she made a "good impression" and was "worth watching".
+The following year, Pathé elevated Lombard to a leading lady.
+Her success in Raoul Walsh's picture Me, Gangster (also 1928), with June Collyer and Don Terry in his film debut, finally eased the pressure that her family had been exerting for her to succeed.

+In Howard Higgin's High Voltage (1929), Lombard's first sound film, she played a criminal in the custody of a deputy sheriff, both of whom are among bus passengers stranded in deep snow.
+Her next film, the comedy Big News (1929), cast her with Robert Armstrong and was a critical and commercial success.
 Lombard was reunited with Armstrong for the crime drama The Racketeer, released in late 1929.
 The review in Film Daily wrote: "Carol Lombard proves a real surprise, and does her best work to date.
 In fact, this is the first opportunity she has had to prove that she has the stuff to go over."